Work at Camp Emeth

 Camp Leadership Team

-In addition to our full-time Camp Director, our camp leadership team (or “senior staff”) is made up of highly qualified staff who bring many years of experience to the Camp Emeth team.
-If you feel you may be a good fit for a role on our camp leadership team, such as Unit Director, Camp Manager, or Program Manager, please reach out to Camp Director Laura Horton.
+In addition to our full-time Camp Director and Director of Youth Engagement, our camp leadership team (or “senior staff”) is made up of highly qualified staff who bring many years of experience to the Camp Emeth team.
+If you feel you may be a good fit for a role on our camp leadership team, such as Camp Manager, Program Director, or Vatikim Director, please reach out to Camp Director Laura Horton.

 How to Apply